Get

 Are Corgis Easy to Socialize?

-Corgis are curious, fun-loving little dogs that are incredibly easy to socialize.
-They tend to make friends wherever they go with other canines.
+Corgis are curious, fun-loving little dogs that can be generally easy to socialize with through early and consistent positive experiences.
+They often interact well with other dogs.
 However, they love to chase things by nature and may love nothing more than terrorizing the family cat or neighborhood squirrels.

 Are Corgis Good Candidates for Dog Parks?

-Corgis usually make excellent candidates for dog park visits.
-They generally make friends easily.
+Corgis can be good candidates for dog park visits depending on their temperament, training, and comfort around unfamiliar dogs.
 These chipper little dogs will just be excited to find new playmates to romp around with.
 So, you can take them just about anywhere to explore new territory.
 If you continually go to the same dog park, your Corgi will likely make friends and get excited every time you meet up with them.
 Who knows?
 You might also make a friend or two.
 Dogs have a way of bringing people together!

 Are Corgis Sensitive to Exercise?

 Corgis require a decent amount of exercise.
 However, due to their body shape, they can be somewhat sensitive to certain types of exercise.
 They are long-bodied and short-legged, which puts extra strain on their spine.
-For this reason, they might be a bit more sensitive to jumping and doing other movements that strain that sensitive part of their body.
+For this reason, they might be a bit more sensitive to jumping and doing other movements that strain that sensitive part of their body, and may be at increased risk for intervertebral disc disease (IVDD).
 As a Corgi owner, you should simply be mindful about what you do and do not let your dog do.
-Make things easily accessible to them, even if it means creating a makeshift staircase or buying one from an online site or in-store.
+Make things easily accessible to them, even if it means creating a makeshift staircase, or ramp, or buying one from an online site or in-store.

 corgi at vet